Fasih Bokhari: Command and staff appointments

 From 1985 to 1991, Captain Bokhari was posted at the Navy NHQ and served as the Director of Naval Operations (DNO) and director of the naval warfare operation plans.
 In addition, Captain Bokhari also commanded a Daphné submarine and two destroyers as part of his command experience in the Navy.

 In 1991, he was promoted to one-star rank, Commodore, and briefly tenured as ACNS (Personnel) until 1992 when he was promoted to Rear-Admiral.

-At the NHQ, Rear-Admiral Bokhari was appointed as DCNS (Supply) until 1995 when he was promoted to the three-star assignment.
+At the NHQ, Rear-Admiral Bokhari was appointed DCNS (Supply) until 1995 when he was promoted to the three-star assignment.
 From 1995 to 1997, Vice-Admiral Bokhari commanded the Pakistan Fleet as its commander when he took over the command from out-going Vice Admiral Shamoon Alam Khan.

 In 1995, Vice-Admiral Bokhari was elevated as the Vice Chief of the Naval Staff (VCNS) under Admiral Mansurul Haq.

 Vice-Admiral Bokhari became involved in the acquisitions and indigenous production of Agosta 90B submarines, with the French assistance.

 He died on 24 November 2020.